NCAA Division I Football Bowl Subdivision: History

 Division I separated into Division I-A (the predecessor to the FBS) and I-AA (predecessor of the FCS) prior to the 1978 season.
 At that time, there were several independent I-A schools and twelve Division I-A conferences: the Southeastern Conference (SEC), Big Ten, Pacific-10 (Pac-10), Big 8, Southwest Conference (SWC), Western Athletic Conference (WAC), PCAA (which later changed its name to the Big West), Missouri Valley Conference, Southern Conference, Atlantic Coast Conference (ACC), Mid-American Conference (MAC), and the Ivy League.
 The Ivy League and the Southern Conference left for Division I-AA prior to the 1982 season, while the Missouri Valley Conference stopped sponsoring football prior to the 1985 season.
 In 1991, the Big East recruited several independents and began sponsoring football, becoming a major conference.
-In 1996, Conference USA (C-USA), formed the previous year by the merger of the non-football Metro and Great Midwest Conferences, also began sponsoring football.
+In 1996, Conference USA (CUSA), formed the previous year by the merger of the non-football Metro and Great Midwest Conferences, also began sponsoring football.
 That same year, the Southwest Conference dissolved, and four of its former members joined with the Big 8 to form the Big 12 Conference.
 In 1999, eight schools broke away from the WAC to form the Mountain West Conference (MW).
 Prior to the 2000 season, the Big West stopped sponsoring football.
-The Sun Belt Conference began sponsoring football in 2001.
+The Sun Belt Conference (SBC) began sponsoring football in 2001.
 After periods of conference realignment in 2005 and the early 2010s that saw the expansion of the ACC, Big Ten, SEC, and Pac-10 (which changed its name to the Pac-12), the WAC reorganized as a non-football conference and the Big East split into the American Athletic Conference and a new non-football conference that retained the Big East name.